The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Derivation of a Model

 \subsubsection{Artificially Imposed Mortality}

-Suppose that the effect of targets, pour--ons etc. is to cause the population density to decline according to $\rho \delta t$, where $\delta$ is independent of the population density.
-Then the resulting rate for artificially imposed mortality in isolation is
+Suppose that the effect of targets, pour-ons etc. is to cause the population density to decline according to $\rho \delta t$, where $\delta$ is independent of the population density.
+Then the resulting rate for an artificially imposed mortality, in isolation, is